Browser issue

 business cycle

-A business cycle is the cyclic movement of an economy between periods of high and low growth.
+A business cycle is the natural rise and fall of economic activity in an economy over time.
+It consists of periods of high and low growth.

 C